KrishMiller/MERN_Ecommerce/README.md

 # MERN Ecommerce

+## My Information

+As a freelancer, I want to meet through others such as Skype.
+As you know, fee of this website is expensive.
+If you contact me via Skype, we can feel free and discuss more details.
+My SkypeId: live:.cid.dbea7ffea851b522
+Looking forward your message.

 ## Description

 An ecommerce store built with MERN stack, and utilizes third party API's.
 This ecommerce store enable three main different flows or implementations: